-In this study, for each energy, a total of 4000 minimum-bias events were generated using EPOS4 with its default X3F Equation of State with cross-over transition and three flavour conservation~\cite{Stefaniak:2022pxc,PhysRevC.89.064903}.
-Unlike Ref.~\cite{KORODI2023138295}, where the angle-averaged distance distribution $D(\rho) = \frac{1}{4\pi} \int D(\vec{\rho}) \, d\Omega$ was measured, but similarly to Refs.~\cite{kincses20253DEPOS3,Kincses2025,Kincses:2025iaf}, we investigate the 3D pair distribution.
-To express the source coordinates in the Bertsch-Pratt coordinates of the longitudinally co-moving system (LCMS)~\cite{lcms2018Phenix, Pratt1990lcms, lcms2004Phenix}, the components of $\vec{\rho}$ are computed from the particle positions in the laboratory frame as follows:
+In this study, for each energy, a total of 4000 minimum-bias events were generated using EPOS4 with its default X3FF Equation of State with cross-over transition and three flavour conservation~\cite{Stefaniak:2022pxc,PhysRevC.89.064903}.
+Out of these, the most central $0-10\%$ were selected via the predefined impact parameter limits given in EPOS4 (a multiplicity-based centrality selection was investigated as part of the systematic uncertainty estimates).
+The analysis was performed for identical pion pairs ($\pi^{+}\pi^{+}$ and $\pi^{-}\pi^{-}$).
+Tracks were selected with $0.15 < p_{T} < 1.0$ GeV/$c$ and $|\eta| < 1$, following typical STAR kinematic settings.
+Unlike Ref.~\cite{KORODI2023138295}, where the angle-averaged distance distribution $D(\rho) = \frac{1}{4\pi} \int D(\vec{\rho}) \, d\Omega$ was measured, but similarly to Refs.~\cite{kincses20253DEPOS3,Kincses:2024lnv,Kincses:2025iaf}, we investigate the 3D pair distance distribution.
+To express the source coordinates in the Bertsch-Pratt coordinates of the longitudinally co-moving system (LCMS)~\cite{lcms2018Phenix, Pratt1990lcms, lcms2004Phenix}, the components of $\vec{\rho}$ are computed from the particle positions in the laboratory frame as follows:~\cite{Kincses:2024lnv}

 Here, the azimuthal angle $\varphi$ is defined by $\cos\varphi = {K_x}/{k_T}$, $K_0$ and $(K_x, K_y, K_z)$ denote the temporal and spatial components of the pair's average four-momentum $\vec{K}$, $k_T = \sqrt{K_x^2 + K_y^2}$ is the pair transverse momentum, and $(r_x, r_y, r_z, t)$ are the particle coordinates in the laboratory frame.
-Detailed derivations and conventions can be found in the Methods sections of Refs.~\cite{Kincses2025, kincses20253DEPOS3}.
+Note furthermore that in this paper we calculate $\vec{\rho}$ distributions in distinct bins of transverse mass $m_T=\sqrt{m^2+k_T^2}$, where $m$ is the mass of the investigated particle, in our case that of charged pions.
+Detailed derivations and conventions can be found in the Methods sections of Refs.~\cite{Kincses:2024lnv, kincses20253DEPOS3}.